vgheo/b-method-training/tools/atelierb-setup-tests/atelierb-setup.md

 ### Solution
 #### Variant A
+- AtelierB workspace - local
+- AtelierB project - local
+- component files - in sub-directory under Version Control

+Setup AtelierB to import existing component:
-- Create new project in existing workspace and add component to this project from shared version from git working directory
+- Create new project in existing workspace and add component to this project from shared version from VCS(git) working directory

+ISSUES:
+- all generated files (POs) are not under Version control
+- Interactive Proofs - not under version control

 #### Variant B
+- AtelierB workspace - under Version Control
+- AtelierB project - under Version Control
+- component files - under directory of the Project (under Version Control)